HubTou/PyLists4C/DOC.md

 Shuffles a LIST

 ### listShuffled()
-Creates a shuffled LIST from an existing one
+Returns a shuffled copy of a LIST

 ## Removing elements
 ### listPopNth(n)